What Happens in Vegas: Plot

 Returning from the retreat, it is time for the judge to decide what happens to the money.
 On her way to the hearing, Joy sees Mason, who tells her he wants her back.
 Giving back the engagement ring, he tells her she is good enough for him.
 Joy thinks Jack set her up with Mason to cheat on him to guarantee divorce.

-She walks away from Mason and goes to the hearing.
+Joy walks away from Mason and goes to the hearing.
 There, the marriage counselor testifies that the couple worked on the marriage.
 The judge decides they will split the remaining 1.4 million dollars (after taxes, bills Joy ran up, and money Jack spent on his new woodworking business).
 Joy tells the judge she does not want any of the money and as she leaves she gives the engagement ring to Jack, telling him she wants nothing from him.

-Joy is offered the promotion, but declines it, telling her boss she would rather be happy doing nothing than miserable doing something she hates.
+Joy is offered a promotion, but declines it, telling her boss she would rather be happy doing nothing than miserable doing something she hates.
 Jack's parents tell him it looks like he and Joy are in love.
 Realizing his mistake, he goes to find her.
 Tipper tells Jack that she quit her job and nobody knows where she is.
-He suspects that she has gone to Fire Island, New York, the only place that makes her feel truly happy.
+He suspects that she has gone to Fire Island, NY, the only place that makes her feel truly happy.
 Finding her, Jack proposes (again) and she says yes.

 During the closing credits, there are scenes from the day Jack and Joy get married, of Tipper and Hater subsequently enacting a plan of revenge on Mason, and of Hater cutting off Dave.